PoNexiOFF/Atenerve/patchnote.md

 ### New Feature
 * 🛒 /shop info : Information about product.
 * 🛒 /shop buy `[product]` : Buy something in the shop.
+* 🩹 /patchnote latest : See the latest patchnote.
+* 📬 /mail list : List of your mail.
+* 📬 /mail open `<id>` : Open a mail.

 ### Features Modification
 * Changed the price of bag security upgrades in the shop.